 - Be willing to read a few guides on Audacity (free recording software).

 - Read the instructions from LibriVox on how exactly you need to set up Audacity and how to prepare your files before upload.

-Related article: Where to Find Free Audiobooks that are Worth your Time
+Related article: Where to Find Free Audiobooks online that are Worth your Time

 2. Audiobooks were invented for the Blind!